kanikashah90/GerritKarma_Score/src/main/resources/Documentation/cmd-print.md

 Have the server say hi to the world.

->     $ ssh -p 29418 review.example.com helloworld print
+>     $ ssh -p 29418 review.example.com cookbook-plugin print

 Have the server say hi to the world in French.

->     $ ssh -p 29418 review.example.com helloworld print --french
+>     $ ssh -p 29418 review.example.com cookbook-plugin print --french

 Have the server say hi to you in French.

->     $ ssh -p 29418 review.example.com helloworld print --french \'Revi Ewer\'
+>     $ ssh -p 29418 review.example.com cookbook-plugin print --french \'Revi Ewer\'

 SEE ALSO
 --------